Starting from 1/09/2021 all university students must have the COVID-19 Green Pass certificate in order to attend lessons in person.

 - Canada, Japan, Israel, United Kingdom (European territories), USA: these Green Passes are not verifiable through the “VerificationC19” app.

-How can I obtain an italian Green pass if I got vaccinated wih an EMA approved vaccine abroad?
+How can I obtain an italian Green pass if I got vaccinated wih an EMA approved vaccine abroad or if I recovered abroad from COVID-19?